NinaZumel/dark_tales_sleuth/content/pages/victor-rousseau.md

 [**The Blackest Magic of All**](/victor-rousseau/blackest-magic-of-all/) - *Ghost Stories*, July 1928.
 <br><span class="inline-note">Later reprinted as "Medium for Justice" in **Startling Mystery Stories**, Spring 1967.</span>

+### Dr. Claude Merrick

+A notable physician who believes that most cases of insanity are due to possession.
+Aided by his servant *cum* medium, Charlie Wing.
+His Watson is his secretary, Benson.

+[**A Cry From Beyond**](/victor-rousseau/cry-from-beyond/) -  *Strange Tales of Mystery and Terror*, September 1931.
+<br><span class="inline-note">Later reprinted in **Magazine of Horror**, March 1968.
+My transcription is from the 1931 version.</span>

 </div>